planetarium/ninechronicles-devforum/docs/service-and-repository-structure/service-and-repository-structure.md

 There are several functions can be run using this repository.

 - Peer: save & spread available node addresses.
-- RPC server: Receives action data from client and make transaction to spread to peers.
+- RPC server: Receives transactions from client and broadcast them to peers.
-- GraphQL server: Returns data from blockchain to answer incoming GQL query.
+- GraphQL server: Provides blockchain data and the node's status to answer incoming GQL query.
+You may send action data through this server.
 - Miner: The actual block miner.
-Collects transactions from peer nodes and verify tx.s to mine new block.
+Collects transactions from peer nodes and verify tx.s to mine a new block.

 You can run one or more functionalities at the same time in one node.
 See [README](https://github.com/planetarium/NineChronicles.Headless/blob/main/README.md) for all available options.

 #### 3.2.1.2.
 Usage of MagicOnion
 To make gRPC connection between Unity client and .NET server, we chose [MagicOnion](https://cysharp.github.io/MagicOnion/) as an implementation.
-This is well-made server to meet our requirements, and distributed under [MIT license](https://opensource.org/licenses/MIT).
+This is well-made RPC framework to meet our requirements, and distributed under [MIT license](https://opensource.org/licenses/MIT).
 Although we're not using MagicOnion's feature very well inside logic, but this information we're using MagicOnion is useful for first-time viewer.

 ## 3.3.
 NineChronicles